Corruption in New Zealand: Prison issues

+Prosecuting agencies

 Serious Fraud Office

-The Serious Fraud Office (SFO) is the lead law enforcement agency for investigating and prosecuting serious financial crime, including bribery and corruption.
+The Serious Fraud Office (SFO) is the lead law enforcement agency for investigating and prosecuting serious financial crimes, including bribery and corruption.
 In 2020, the SFO reported that it had seen a 40 percent increase in cases involving public officials, central and local government, in the past five years.

 Electoral Commission

 The Electoral Commission is responsible for the administration of parliamentary elections and promoting compliance with electoral laws, including those around the size and transparency of donations.
 If they believe the law is being broken, they refer the matter to the Police or Serious Fraud Office.

 Independent Police Conduct Authority

 The Independent Police Conduct Authority is an independent body that considers complaints against New Zealand Police and oversees their conduct.
 Under section 12 of the Independent Police Conduct Authority Act 1988, "the Authority's functions are to: receive complaints alleging misconduct or neglect of duty by any member of Police or concerning any Police practice, policy or procedure affecting a complainant; and to investigate incidents in which a member of Police (acting in the execution of his or her duty) causes or appears to have caused death or serious bodily harm."